valeria-ferreira/valeria-ferreira/README.md

 💼 Full Stack intern on Fatec Rubens Lara's Web Team.

-💼 IT intern at Editora Brasileira.
+💼 IT intern at Grupo Gelog.

 Hobbies: 📷 editing images, 🎥 videos and 💻 design.